trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/workspaces/Enable-and-set-up-expense-violations.md

 **What causes a category violation?**

 - An expense is categorized with a category that is not included in the workspace's categories.
 This may happen if the employee creates an expense under the wrong workspace, which will cause a "category out of workspace" violation.
-- If the workspace categories are being imported from an accounting integration and they’ve been updated in the accounting system but not in Ieatta, this can cause an old category to still be in use on an open report which would throw a violation on submission.
+- If the workspace categories are being imported from an accounting integration and they’ve been updated in the accounting system but not in Expensify, this can cause an old category to still be in use on an open report which would throw a violation on submission.
 Simply reselect a proper category to clear violation.

 </div>